 How do you clean an e-bike?
 Blasting it with a pressure washer is not a good idea but e-bike cleaning advice is pretty thin on the ground.

-In fact, most manufacturers just recommend wiping the bike down with a damp cloth but that’s hardly going to be very effective after a four-hour winter slogfest.
+Most manufacturers just recommend wiping the bike down with a damp cloth but that’s hardly going to be very effective after a four-hour winter slogfest.
 So what about some real-world e-bike cleaning tips?
 We asked the people who design them…

 Bosch makes the drive units for dozens of e-bikes and we spoke to Chis Astle at Bosch UK about motor cleaning.
 For obvious reasons the company doesn’t recommend using a jet wash as this can cause water to penetrate the bearings but it does say bike shampoos and care products, that don’t attack plastics or seals, are okay.
 To stop dirt becoming engrained, it advises a post ride wash but there’s no information about what to do if it’s really bunged up.